1920 Madras Presidency Legislative Council election: Electorate and polling

 The first general election was held during November 1920.
 At the time of the election, Madras presidency had a population of 40 million people.
 The franchise was limited based on property qualifications.
 1,248,156 persons were eligible to vote, among whom 303,558 actually cast their votes.
 The Indian National Congress boycotted the election due to its participation in the Non-cooperation movement.
 The Hindu reported that polling was as low as 12% in some constituencies and no constituencies reported polling higher than 25%.
-The city of Madras reported the highest turnout with 52% polling and Mylapore, a traditionally a Brahmin area had an even higher turnout.
+The city of Madras reported the highest turnout with 52% polling and Mylapore, a traditionally Brahmin area had an even higher turnout.
 The turnout was varied in rural areas, impacted by rain and flooding.
 The average turnout was 24.9% all over the Presidency.
 The Madras Mail reported that the turnout was low compared to elections for British parliament, but nonetheless, an impressive demonstration of growth of political consciousness.